Work with Budgets

 2. Click the Vertical More Menu More menu next to a budget item.

-4. Click Add in the flyout budget panel.
+4. Click Add in the flyout panel.

 Forecast Adjustments Button